Clean Code Best Practices (2025 Guide): Principles, Smells & Checklist

 3. Run checks (tests, linting, static analysis).

-4. Review diff for clarity and risks.
+4. Review diff for clarity, risk, and unintended changes.

 9. SOLID Essentials (Without Over-Engineering)